All Episodes

 Everybody knows what level of risk they want to take.

-Look, my attitude is you know do your studying, know the science to the best that we can even say we have science involved in any of this because they've gotten so much wrong.
+Look, my attitude is, you know, do your studying, know the science to the best that we can even say we have science involved in any of this because they've gotten so much wrong.

 The great Dr. Fauci's been wrong so often.

-And uh the only thing I would ask everyone is to be considerate of other people, especially older people, those with compromised immune systems, comorbidities, grandma, grandpa, mom, and dad.
+And the only thing I would ask everyone is to be considerate of other people, especially older people, those with compromised immune systems, comorbidities, grandma, grandpa, mom, and dad.

-So that if you know, at this point, I would assume that they're probably vaccinated.
+So that if, you know, at this point, I would assume that they're probably vaccinated.

 At least they have the opportunity to get it.

-Why do you have to answer the question?
+Why do you have to answer the question, well, have you gotten your vaccine yet?

 Which vaccine did you get?